emissary-ingress/emissary/reference/core/ingress-controller.md

 - You will need RBAC permissions to create `Ingress` resources.

-- Ambassador Edge Stack will need RBAC permissions to get, list, watch, and update `Ingress` resources.
+- The Ambassador Edge Stack will need RBAC permissions to get, list, watch, and update `Ingress` resources.

-  You can see this in the `https://getambassador.io/yaml/ambassador/ambassador-rbac.yaml` file, but this is the critical rule to add to Ambassador Edge Stack's `Role` or `ClusterRole`:
+  You can see this in the `https://getambassador.io/yaml/ambassador/ambassador-rbac.yaml` file, but this is the critical rule to add to the Ambassador Edge Stack's `Role` or `ClusterRole`:

       - apiGroups: [ "extensions" ]
         resources: [ "ingresses" ]